 EPCO has transferred or will transfer (by operation of law or otherwise) all of its properties other than the Retained Assets to the Company without warranty prior to the consummation of this offering.
 Real property that has been or will be transferred by EPCO to the Company falls into two basic categories: (a) parcels which EPCO owns in fee, such as land at the Mont Belvieu complex and Petal fractionation and storage facility, and (b) parcels where EPCO's interest derives from leases, easements, rights-of-way, permits or licenses from landowners or governmental authorities permitting the use of such land for EPCO's operations.
 The fee sites upon which major facilities are located have been owned by EPCO or its predecessors in title for many years without any material challenge known to EPCO relating to title to the land upon which the assets are located, and EPCO believes it has satisfactory title to such fee sites.
-EPCO has no knowledge of any challenge to the underlying fee title of any material lease, easement, right-of-way, permit or lease, and EPCO believes that it has satisfactory title to all of its material leases, easements, right-of-way, permit or
+EPCO has no knowledge of any challenge to the underlying fee title of any material lease, easement, right-of-way or license held by it or to its title to any material lease, easement, right-of-way, permit or lease, and EPCO believes that it has satisfactory title to all of its material leases, easements, rights-of-way and licenses.